maryrosecook/book-notes/dealers-of-lightning-michael-hiltzik.md

 ---

 Taylor beheld the emasculation of government research with frank alarm.
 “Most of the time I was there ARPA was going for projects with an order-of-magnitude impact on the state of the science,” he reflected.
 “We had made a decision that we would not go for incremental things.
 But as soon as you get mission orientation you’re focusing on very narrow objectives.”

+---

+In Pake’s hard science universe, where researchers laid their bricks upon foundations that had been built as long as three centuries earlier, a doctorate was a certificate of genuine originality and achievement.
+That was not true in the fledgling science of computing, which was erecting its own academic foundation as it went along.
+Nor did Pake’s viewpoint apply very well to Taylor’s unique abilities as a master motivator of top research talent, which could never be encompassed within the rubric of any advanced university degree.